eblankenheim/eblankenheim/README.md

 ### My name is Evan Blankenheim

-I have accumulated over five years of experience in coding, and my enthusiasm for it remains unwavering.
+I have accumulated over four years of experience in coding, and my enthusiasm for it remains unwavering.
 While my primary focus lies in front-end application development, I also possess a level of proficiency in back-end development.

 </p>